SAFETY GUIDE

 Site-specific risk assessments and method statements, written to CDM 2015 expectations and ready to send.
 From £6.99/mo.

-• Multi-layer insulation — the insulation is not just a plastic dip.
-VDE tools have a hard inner insulating layer and a softer outer layer in a contrasting colour (usually red over yellow or orange over yellow).
-If the outer layer is damaged, the contrasting inner layer is immediately visible, warning you to stop using the tool.
+• Multi-layer insulation, not a plastic dipA hard inner insulating layer under a softer outer layer in a contrasting colour.
+If the outer layer is cut or worn through, the inner colour shows immediately — that is your signal to stop using the tool.

-• Essential VDE tool set — screwdrivers (flat and Phillips/Pozi in multiple sizes), side cutters, long-nose pliers, combination pliers, cable strippers, adjustable spanner, and cable knife.
-Major brands include Knipex, Wera, Wiha, and CK Tools.
+• The set worth owningFlat and Pozi/Phillips screwdrivers in several sizes, side cutters, long-nose pliers, combination pliers, cable strippers, an adjustable spanner and a cable knife.

-Standard chrome vanadium tools with plain plastic or rubber grips are NOT insulated and must never be used as a substitute for VDE tools when working on or near live conductors.
-The grip on a standard tool is for comfort, not electrical protection.
+Standard chrome vanadium tools with plain plastic or rubber grips are not insulated and must never stand in for insulated tools when working on or near live conductors.
+The grip on a standard tool is there for comfort, not for electrical protection.

-When proving dead before removing PPE, HSE Guidance Note GS 38 requires that voltage indicators and test probes also meet safety requirements — including finger barriers, shrouded connectors, and fused test leads where the instrument manufacturer advises.
-Insulated VDE tools protect you during work on live conductors; GS 38-compliant test equipment protects you during the preceding proving-dead step.
-Both are required parts of a safe system of work.
+HSE Guidance Note GS 38 sets the requirements for the test equipment you use to prove dead — finger barriers, shrouded connectors, minimal exposed probe tip and fused leads where the instrument manufacturer advises.
+Insulated tools protect you during work on live conductors; GS 38-compliant test equipment protects you during the proving-dead step that comes first.
+Both belong in the same safe system of work.

 Track PPE and tool inspection dates

-Elec-Mate's site safety tools help you manage PPE inspection records, tool calibration dates, and training certificates.
-Never miss an expiry date.
+Elec-Mate's site safety tools keep your PPE inspection records, tool and instrument calibration dates, and training certificates in one place, so nothing expires unnoticed.

 Head Protection: Hard Hats and Bump Caps

-Head protection requirements depend on the work environment.
-Construction sites, industrial premises, and commercial refurbishment projects typically require a hard hat.
-Domestic work in occupied properties may not, unless there is a specific risk of head injury.
+Head protection depends on the environment.
+Construction sites, industrial premises and commercial refurbishment projects normally require a helmet.
+Domestic work in an occupied property usually does not, unless there is a specific risk of head injury.

 PPE Inspection and Maintenance

 PPE only protects you if it is in good condition and correctly fitted.
-Regular inspection and maintenance are essential — and are a legal requirement under the Personal Protective Equipment at Work Regulations 2022.
+Maintaining it is not optional — it is a duty under the Personal Protective Equipment at Work Regulations 1992, as amended in 2022.

 Frequently Asked Questions About PPE for Electricians